 In our last blog post we talked about the necessity of buying title insurance for your home purchase.
 Now, we want to discuss the cost of title insurance, how it is calculated and how a little legwork on your part can save you money.

 The title insurance industry is unique in that regulation by the state serves as a natural check on profits.
 Rates by title companies are ultimately set in response to competition in the marketplace.
 However, if the competition does not lead to fair rates, the state steps in stating that rates cannot be “excessive, inadequate, or unfairly discriminatory”.

 There are a number of things you can do to monitor the cost of your title insurance.
 Below are five steps you can take.

-- Don’t rely on a single recommendation from your real estate agent.
-Ask for two or three companies that he or she recommends.
+If you have received a recommendation from your real estate agent, that's great.
+Ask for an additional two or three companies that he or she recommends.

 For a list of title insurance companies in Colorado and their fee schedules visit DORA or Colorado Department of Regulatory Agencies or Network Closing.